Siraya people

 The Siraya people (西拉雅族 (Xīlāyǎ Zú)) are a Taiwanese indigenous ethnic group.
 The Siraya settled flat coastal plains in the southwest part of the island of Taiwan and corresponding sections of the east coast; the area is identified today with Tainan and Taitung County.
 At least four communities comprise the group: Mattauw, Soelangh, Baccloangh, and Sinckan.
 The first four communities correspond to the modern-day districts of Madou, Jiali, Shanhua, and Sinshih, respectively.

 The Siraya are Plains Indigenous peoples, meaning occupants of flat coastal regions rather than mountain areas.
 Like other indigenous peoples of Taiwan, they are Austronesian peoples.
-The name "Taiwan" (historically Tayoan, 臺員) originated from the Siraya language.
-The Austronesian languages to which Sirayan belongs includes some of the most widely-spoken languages in the western Pacific, including Indonesian, Javanese, Tagalog (or standardized as Filipino), and Malay.
+The name "Taiwan" (historically spelt Tayoan, Tayouan or Tayowan, 臺員) originated from the Siraya language.
+The Austronesian languages to which Sirayan belongs includes some of the most widely-spoken languages in Southeast Asia, including Indonesian, Javanese, Tagalog (or standardized as Filipino), and Malay.

 Taivoan and Makatao used to be considered Sirayan communities but are now classified as independent peoples based on the latest linguistic discoveries, cultural features, and self-identification.

 Modern history

 After the port in the Siraya area of Taiwan was annexed in 1683 by Qing Dynasty China, a process of gradual acculturation led to the Siraya language falling out of use.
-Its last recorded regular use was in 1908, after Taiwan was under Japanese rule.
+In the 1730s, Siraya children began were assimilated by education and the use of Chinese surnames.
+The last recorded regular use of the Siraya language was in 1908, after Taiwan was under Japanese rule.
 The mother tongue of most Siraya families became Taiwanese, a variety of Hokkien, with Japanese and Mandarin Chinese learned in schools as the government-mandated lingua franca.

 The Siraya maintained many aspects of their culture despite this.
 A number of families in the Tso-chen, Kou-pei and Chiou-chen-lin of Sinhua Township in particular still identify themselves as Siraya.
 The family name Wan (萬), often encountered in the region, is a Chinese transliteration of Talavan, a common Siraya surname.
 A Siraya Culture Association (台南縣平埔族西拉雅文化協會) was established in 1999.
 In 2002 the reconstructed Siraya language (see below) began to be taught in schools and used in new literature.
 In 2005 the Tainan County (now part of Tainan City) government established a Siraya Aboriginal Affairs Committee (台南縣西拉雅原住民族事務委員會) and subsidised a glossary, released in 2008, containing entries for over 4,000 Sirayan words.

 Efforts have been under way by the Siraya and related plains aboriginal peoples to gain official recognition from Taiwan's national government.
 In 2010 the Siraya enlisted the aid of the United Nations.
 Siraya and Taiwan government representatives have noted a flaw in the language of the law: the Chinese term employed for indigenous peoples literally means "mountain people."
 A literal reading of the law excludes coastal groups from recognition automatically.
-Government officials have proposed changing the law to ensure accuracy and inclusion of all indigenous groups.
+Government officials have proposed updating the nomenclature of the legal definition to ensure accuracy and inclusion of all indigenous groups.
+Siraya gained official recognition on 30 July 2026.